billpg/HashBack/README.md

 If the Intiator web service finds the Bearer token it has received to be acceptable (including checking the HMAC signature), it may respond to this second request with a 204 code to indicate it accepts the supplied token and that the issuer should (if needed) activate the token.

 Any error response indicates to the Issuer caller that the Initator doesn't accept the supplied token.
 This could mean that it didn't make the original request or that the HMAC signature verification failed, or simply an internal issue preventing the complete processing of the request.
-The Issuer, receiving such an error response should discard the or otherwise deactivate the token, as it was rejected.
+The Issuer, receiving such an error response should discard or otherwise deactivate the token.

-Even in the event of Initiator accepting the supplied token and indicating as such with a 204 response, the Initiator should not use the token until the entire exchange has complted by the Issuer responding to the first Initiate request.
+Even if accepting the supplied token, the Initiator should not actually use the token until the entire exchange has complted by the Issuer responding to the first Initiate request with a success response.

 ### Issuer, responding to the Initiate request.

-Once the Initiator has indicated it accepts the supplied token, there is an oportunity, if needed, for the Issuer to activate the generated token, (perhaps by saving it to a database) before the exchange is over.
-At this point in the exchange, the Issuer will still have an open POST request with the Initator waiting for a response.
-Once the Issuer is ready to accept actual uses of the generated token, it should indicate this with a 204 response on the initial request, closing the exchange down.
+Once the Initiator has indicated it accepts the supplied token, the Issuer needs to finally indicate the issued token may now be used by finally closing down the Initiate request that has been kept open with a 204 response.
+This is a signal from the Issuer that any neccessary activation has completed and the token is now ready to be used.

-If the Issuer encouters any kind of error, or decides for whatever reason that the supplied token is unusable, it may indicate this with an error response.
-The Initiator should take this as an indication the token it received and accepted is not usuable and should discard it.
+If there is an error when attempting to activate the newly issued token, the Issuer may indicate this by returning an error response to the Initiator.
+The Initiator should discard the newly issued token in this event.
+Any error responses shoudl enough detail in the response body to assist a developer in fixing the problem.

 ## Version Negotiation

-The intial request JSON includes a property named `CrossRequestTokenExchange` with a value, "DRAFTY-DRAFT-4", specifying the version of this protocol the client is using.
+The intial request JSON includes a property named `CrossRequestTokenExchange` with a value `DRAFTY-DRAFT-4`, specifying the version of this protocol the client is using.
 As this is the first (and so far, only) version, all requests should use only this string.

-If a request arrives with a different unknown string value to this property, the servive should respond with a `400` (bad request) response, but with a JSON body including a property named `AcceptVersion`, listing all the supported versions in a JSON array of strings.
+If a request arrives with a different and unknown string value to this property, the service should respond with a `400` (bad request) response, but with a JSON body that includes a property named `AcceptVersion`, listing all the supported versions in a JSON array of strings.
 The response may contain other properties but this property at the top level of the JSON response is set aside for version negotiation.

 If there is a future version of this exchnage the Initiator prefers to use, it should specify its prefered version in that request and leave it to the Isser service to respond with the list of versions it understands.
 At this point, the Initiator should select most preferable version on the list and repeat the Initiate request with that version.